How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 Understanding the four main profiles of marketing managers

-Product Marketing
+Product marketing

 Product marketers specialize in the activities where product, sales, and marketing converge.
-Product positioning and messaging, competitor intelligence, and creating sales enablement assets — all fall under the product marketers’ domain.
+Product positioning and messaging, competitor intelligence, and creating sales enablement assets all fall under the product marketers’ domain.

-The best time to hire this breed of marketer is when you already have a stable product and after you’ve hired a product manager.
+The best time to hire this type of marketer is when you already have a stable product and after you’ve hired a product manager.
 Product marketers can be a good fit for ‘the first marketer’ role if your product has already found a product-market fit and is showing signs of sustainable growth.

-product marketing manager skills assessment
+Product marketing manager skills test

-Performance Marketing
+Performance marketing

-When’s a good time to hire a performance marketer?
-When you already know your product is needed (and it’s not just your CEO saying that…) and who your ideal customer is.
-As the cost of advertising is on the rise, you should allocate a marketing budget to paid media campaigns before deciding who to hire – if your budget is small, it might be better to hire a freelance performance marketer or an agency.
+As the cost of advertising is on the rise, you should allocate a marketing budget to paid media campaigns before deciding who to hire.
+If your budget is small, it might be better to hire a freelance performance marketer or outsource the work to an agency.

-performance marketing specialist skills test
+Performance marketing manager skills test

-Brand or Creative Marketing
+Brand or creative marketing

 A brand marketer is a person who creates your brand story and voice.
 They ensure that every brand decision ultimately leads to improved sales by initially creating a comprehensive brand marketing strategy.
 Their role also ties in many areas of marketing, such as content, social, design, and research.